 Wedges tilt; triangles don't.
 That one detail changes the lean of each pattern:

-Also points up, but its CEILING is flat — the same price keeps rejecting every push.
-In a rising wedge both lines rise; the flat ceiling is what makes the triangle its own (bullish-leaning) animal.
+Also points up, but its ceiling is flat—the same area caps each push.
+In a rising wedge both lines rise; the flat ceiling is what makes the triangle its own bullish-leaning shape.

 A tiny, fast squeeze that only counts right after a steep drop.
 A rising wedge is bigger, slower, and forms while the price is still climbing.